Juniper-SE/Apstra_IBA_Probes/OSPF_Neighbor/release_4.2.1/README.md

 > [!IMPORTANT]
 > We must specfiy the routing-instance (VRF) in the CLI command, otherwise the command is executed only on the default routing instance and will return an `OSPF instance is not running` message if no OSPF is enabled on that instance.
+In this example we have OSPF routing enabled on two routing instances (two Routing zones in Apstra terms) therefore we will design the probe composed of two pipelines, on for each routing zone.
+Each Pipeline will have its own telemetry service since we must specifiy the routing-instance name in the CLI command.

 <br>